 - Human Resource Management (advanced placement)

-- Sustainable Business Leadership (advanced certificate)
+- Sustainable Business Leadership (advanced diploma)

 BBA program (years 3 and 4)